rockthejvm/rockthejvm.github.io/_posts/2024-10-15-zio-full-stack-webapp.md

 This is a simple GET endpoint that will return a Person and a POST endpoint that will create a Person and return a User.

-From this definition, Tapir will help to generate the client and server side code, the documentation and the tests.
+From this definition, Tapir will help generate the client and server side code, the documentation and the tests.

 ### 7.2.
 Server side

-On **server side**, Tapir Endpoints.create will be implemented by a ZIO effect, through the **zServerLogic** combinator.
+On the **server side**, Tapir `Endpoints.create` will be implemented by a ZIO effect, through the **zServerLogic** combinator.

 ```scala
                                            // (1)